To model human linguistic prediction, make LLMs less superhuman: Towards LLMs that are better aligned with humans

-Alongside these approaches, which aim to restrict the scope of Transformers' attention mechanisms, we recommend pursuing approaches that abandon Transformers altogether, and place a renewed focus on neural network architectures that rely on recurrence \citep[e.g.][]{elman91, Hochreiter1997, daogu24}.
-In comparison to Transformers, which have direct access to the representations of prior words, recurrent models are forced to compress the input into a representation of a fixed size, and as such are more likely to implement a human-like form of decay when making predictions.
+Alongside these approaches, which aim to restrict the scope of Transformers' attention mechanisms, we recommend exploring approaches that abandon Transformers altogether, and place a renewed focus on recurrent neural network architectures \citep[e.g.][]{elman_1991_distributed, hochreiter_1997_long, dao_2024_transformers}.
+In comparison to Transformers, which have direct access to the representations of prior words, recurrent models are forced to compress the input into a representation of a fixed size, and therefore are more likely to implement a human-like form of decay when making predictions.